plasne/openid-connect/implementation.md

 -   The oid that comes in the id_token is the id in the user's home directory, not their B2B id in your application's directory.
 Since, that is not useful, the claim written to the session_token is fixed so it is the oid in the application's directory.

 -   If there would be a "roles" claim for the primary application, it will not be included.
 This is an unfortunate side effect of the oid claim asserted in the id_token not being the id for the user in the application's directory.
-However, you can still include that application in the APPLICATION_ID list and it will be included as a separate claim.
+However, you can still include that application in the AZURE_APPLICATION_ID list and it will be included as a separate claim.

 ## Steps to implement using Visual Studio Online (Linux)